CivicActions/docker-ckan-ed/README.md

 ## Requirement management

-When a dependencies need to be added, updated, or removed, they should be handled with _poetry_ via `requirements/pyproject.toml`:
+When dependencies need to be added, updated, or removed, they should be handled with _poetry_ via `requirements/pyproject.toml`:

 1. Make your changes to `requirements/pyproject.toml`.
 2. Run `make update-dependencies` (this will update `requirements/poetry.lock` and generate new versions of `requirements.txt` and `requirements-dev.txt`).